tiburona/mbamk/README.md

 As of this writing, an MBAM user should be able to upload up to 3 scans at a time.
 Those files can be in one of three
 formats: a .zip file of DICOMS, an uncompressed NIFTI file (.nii) and a compressed NIFTI file (.nii.gz).
-A user's uploaded files should be saved both to an S3 bucket and to an XNAT instance.
+A user's uploaded files should be saved both to an s3 bucket and to an XNAT instance.

 Upon upload, MBAM should automatically convert DICOM files to NIFTI, if applicable, and then kick off the Freesurfer reconstruction process, which runs in a Docker container also hosted on a Columbia server.
 At the end of this process MBAM should transfer the output files from the Docker container to XNAT and S3.
 The MBAM database should be updated with the S3 and XNAT locations of the original uploaded scan, the NIFTI files (but only if a conversion was performed), and the Freesurfer output.

+#### Setting up the XNAT container service for testing

+If you are a trusted user, by default your MBAM development server is configured to access DICOM to NIFTI conversion and Freesurfer recon containers on MIND XNAT.
+If you would like to switch to the mock Freesurfer container for manual testing,

 Because Freesurfer reconstruction is a many-hour process in the best case, for testing purposes it is best to use a mock Freesurfer container that provides output as if Freesurfer ran.
 If you are a trusted developer, you can make MBAM use